 NYC Mayor Adams won’t say whether former Marine who put street performer Jordan Neely in deadly chokehold should be charged

-After days of remaining relatively silent about Neely’s death, Adams refrained from saying anything about Daniel Penny, the former Marine who put Neely in the deadly chokehold, and pointed out that the city has “no control over that process.”
+After days of remaining relatively silent about Neely’s death, Adams refrained from saying anything about Daniel Penny, the former Marine who put Neely in the deadly chokehold, and said that the city has “no control over that process.”

-“Today, I’m here to talk about Jordan’s life before he got on that train,” Adams said during a 14-minute long address Wednesday at City Hall.
+“Today, I’m here to talk about Jordan’s life before he got on that train,” Adams said during a 14 minute address Wednesday at City Hall.
 “The circumstances surrounding his death are still being investigated, and while we have no control over that process, one thing we can control is how our city responds to this tragedy.”

+Adams then offered his condolences to Neely’s family, though he only made glancing reference to what caused him to die.

+“Jordan Neely’s life mattered.
+He was suffering from severe mental illness, but that was not the cause of his death.
+His death is a tragedy that never should have happened.
+My heart goes out to Jordan’s family who’s suffering great pain and uncertainty about the circumstances of his death,” Adams said.
+“No family should have to suffer a loss like this, and too many Black and brown families bear the brunt of a system long overdue for reform.”

-Instead of focusing on Penny’s fate, the mayor spent much of his time talking about policy prescriptions — “upstream” solutions, as he typically refers to them — that would have to be enacted mostly by state government and be aimed at preventing people like Neely from evading New York’s extensive social safety net.
+Instead of focusing on Penny’s fate, the mayor spent much of his time talking about how to reform that system and policy prescriptions — “upstream” solutions, as he typically refers to them — that would have to be enacted mostly by state government and be aimed at preventing people like Neely from evading New York’s extensive social safety net.

 He also appeared to both critique and defend the city’s efforts to help Neely prior to his fatal run-in with Penny.